pretix/pretix-docs/docs/tutorial/testing.md

 # Testing and Going Live

-This is the last part of the tutorial.
-In this article, we will test our shop, make sure that everything works as intended, and finally take it live.
+In this final part of the tutorial, we will test our shop, make sure that everything works as intended, and finally take it live.

-## Activating the Fake Payment Provider for Testing
+## Activating the fake payment provider for testing

 !!!
 Warning
     The fake payment provider is for test purposes only.